1031-Systems/1031_Delivery/Pico/Hardware/README.md

 gives a total of 32 digital outputs.
 Additional expander boards may be cascaded to support as many digital ports as needed.

-To the right of the main board is a COTS PCA9685 board providing PWM control of up to 16 servos or LED brightness controls.
+To the right of the main board is a commercially available PCA9685 board providing PWM control of up to 16 servos or LED brightness controls.
 These may also be cascaded to support the desired number of PWM devices.
 To the top is a sample I2S-compatible sound card to play the audio portion of the animatronics.
 To the bottom are the buttons that control the